qiyfoundation/Qiy-Scheme/use-cases/UC42 Data Provider Requests Access.md

-# UC36 Qiy User Receives Data References Update
+# UC42 Data Provider Requests Access

 # Abstract

-This document is the use case specification for use case [UC36 Qiy User Receives Data References Update](UC36%20Qiy%20User%20Receives%20Data%20References%20Update.md).
+This document is the use case specification for use case [UC42 Data Provider Requests Access](UC42%20Data%20Provider%20Requests%20Access.md).

 # Contents